ljsinclair/featurebase-docs/help-on-help/local-build.md

 http://localhost:4000/ or
 http://<local-ip>:4000

-### Editing files
+## Editing files

-You an edit the files in this repo and refresh the page to view changes immediately.
+You an edit the files in the repo and refresh the page to view changes immediately.

 ## Virtual Machine